SatyamGhimire/paperpiano/README.md

 Huge thanks to [University of Iowa Electronics Music Studios](https://theremin.music.uiowa.edu/MISpiano.html) for the publicly available sounds for each piano keys.

 ## Contributing
-I know this project is full of bugs and bad practices.
-I have tried my best but I guess I am not that good.
-So, I am always open to suggestions, teaching, ideas, and improvements.
+I am always open to suggestions, teaching, ideas, and improvements.
-So please contribute.

 ## License